from Guide to Machine Learning on Apr 2, 2023

 generate(previous) = next

-Above, f
+Above, generate

 is an unspecified equation that takes in the previous word as input and produces the next word.
 Let's now use a specific example.